FE2 Direct Input Box Kit

 |Attenuation||22dB/38dB (instrument/speaker input)|

-All three transformer options for the FE2 are exceptionally transparent when compared with the original ("dry") signal, with subtle tonal differences.
+Both transformer options for the FE2 are exceptionally transparent when compared with the original ("dry") signal, with subtle tonal differences.

 Samples were taken by sending pre-recorded tracks from an Echo Layla 3G interface to the FE2 and then back into the Layla's mic inputs.
 The mic input gain was set the same for every transformer.
 The recorded files were then normalized to eliminate differences in volume.